-The future directions of the academy are focused, in the immediate period, on consolidation of pupil outcomes given the COVID crisis this year.
-Significant focus and resources have been implemented to minimise the loss of the schooling.
-In the medium period, the Trust strategic plan is focused on deepening the excellence and stretch within the curriculum across a number of subjects - by focussing on key common assessments across the Trust to identify gaps and rapid intervention.
+The faith inspired and virtues led curriculum is a key focus on the Trust strategic plan and deepens the excellence and stretch within the curriculum across a number of subjects - by focussing on key common assessments across the Trust to identify gaps and rapid intervention.
 In addition as a part of the capacity building programme and building on strengthening senior leadership across the Trust last year, further strengthening of middle leaders is planned, to lead with impact and create capacity throughout the organisation - leading to a strength in depth and breadth.